Skip to main content

 Dissertation Prospectus

-Within one semester after passing the comprehensive examination, you should submit a dissertation prospectus to your Advisory Committee for approval.
-The prospectus should propose a problem for a doctoral dissertation, ascertain the originality of the idea with reference to the available literature, and demonstrate the availability of means and materials required to solve the problem.
-The prospectus need not be lengthy, and should not exceed 5,000 words (excluding references).
+The prospectus should propose a problem for a doctoral dissertation, ascertain the originality of the idea with reference to available literature, and demonstrate the availability of means and materials required to solve the problem.

 Click here for instructions regarding the dissertation prospectus